chef-partners/camsa-templates/docs/local_deployment.md

 ## Pre-requisites

+In order to perform a local deployment the following pre-requisites must be met:

+  - Publicly accessible storage account and container
+  - Azure Service principal in your credentials file (default location is `~/.azure/credentials`)

 For the moment a storage account and container with public access needs to be configured.

 An Azure Service Principal Name stored in a credentials file.
 By default it will be looked for in `~/.azure/credentials`.